An upper bound conjecture for the Yokota invariant: The Fourier Transform

-Moreover, the inequality is sharp, with equality attained by the sequence of colorings giving the color $\frac{r-2\pm1}{2}$ to each edge (the sign is chosen so that the colors are even). \end{cnj}

-This is clearly a direct generalization of Theorem \ref{teo:bound}.
-It is straightforward to show that Conjecture \ref{cng:boundgen} implies the Maximum volume conjecture, since $TV_r$ is a sum of polynomially many terms of the type $Y_r(\Gamma,col)$.
-However it is slightly more precise since it specifies the error term and which colorings give the maximum growth.

-\begin{teo} If $\Gamma$ is obtained from the tetrahedron by a sequence of blow-ups of vertices or triangulations of triangular faces, then Conjecture \ref{cng:boundgen} is verified. \end{teo} \begin{proof} The proof is by induction on the number $g$ of blow-ups or triangulations needed to construct $\Gamma$.
-Notice that if $\Gamma$ is obtained from $\Gamma'$ via a blow-up, $\Gamma^*$ is obtained from $(\Gamma')^*$ by a triangulation of a triangular face, and vice-versa.
+Next, we prove the upper bound. \begin{prop} If $\Gamma$ is obtained from the tetrahedron by a sequence of $g$ blow-ups of vertices or triangulations of triangular faces, and $col$ is any $r$-admissible coloring, then

-We first prove that $\vol(\overline{\Gamma})=(g+1)v_8$.
-The case of $g=0$ is well known and appears in \cite{ushi}.
-Take now any $\Gamma$ obtained from $\Gamma'$ by a blow-up of a vertex $v$; we can take the rectification $\overline{\Gamma'}$ and glue a right-angled ideal octahedron to the face corresponding to $v$.
-Notice that the gluing is done along an ideal triangular face, and along right dihedral angles.
-It is immediate to see that this gluing gives the truncation of $\overline{\Gamma}$: the $1$-skeleton is the same and there are only right angles.
-Therefore, by blowing up a vertex the maximum volume grows by $v_8$.
-Dually, triangulating a triangular face makes the maximum volume grow by $v_8$ as well.